Handle decompositions and Kirby diagrams for the complement of plane algebraic curves: Kirby diagrams and examples

 \end{example}

-\begin{example} (a line arrangement of generic $3$ lines) Let $f(x,y) = (x+y) (x-y) (y-1)$.
+\begin{example} (An arrangement of three generic lines) Let $f(x,y) = (x+y) (x-y) (y-1)$.
 The curve $C =\{f(x,y) = 0\}$ is the union of three generic lines.
 Then, $X = \{-1,0,1\}$.
 Each point in $X$ corresponds to the intersection of two lines.
 Take a graph $\Gamma$ as in Figure \ref{fig:gamma2}.
 Each local monodromy around the point in $X$ is isomorphic to the one at the origin of $\{x^2 - y^2 = 0\}$.
+Since $\Gamma$ runs parallel to the real axis close enough except around the points in $X$, non-trivial braidings do not appear over this part.
+When $\Gamma$ makes a half turn around a point in $X$, a half twist appears in the Kirby diagram as the half of the monodromy.
 Therefore, the Kirby diagram is as in Figure \ref{fig:kirby2}.
-Here, $B$ is the braid which becomes trivial after composing with the product of all other braids presenting $1$-handles in the Kirby diagram.
+Here, $B$ is the braid representing the inverse of all the products of local monodromy.

 Also, we can take a graph $\Gamma'$ as in Figure \ref{fig:gamma2'}.
-By this graph, we can obtain the handle decomposition as follows, although in a little different way from the one described in the main result.
+From this graph, we can obtain the handle decomposition as follows, although in a slightly different way from the one described in the main result.
 First, attach a $2$-handle corresponding to the fiber around $-1$.
 Next, after trivializing along the path connecting $-1$ and $0$, attach a $2$-handle corresponding to $0 \in X$.
 At this time, dotted circles look different from the ones obtained from the graph $\Gamma$, that is, the local monodromy around $0$ splits into two half rotations.
-Similarly, we can attach the rest $2$-handle corresponding to $1 \in X$.
+Similarly, we can attach the remaining $2$-handle corresponding to $1 \in X$.
 Finally, the resulting Kirby diagram is described as in Figure \ref{fig:kirby2'}.

 \begin{remark} In \cite{sug-yos}, Kirby diagrams for complements of complexified real line arrangements are obtained.
-We can see that Kirby diagram described in this paper is obtained from the one in \cite{sug-yos} by handle sliding. \end{remark}
+We can see that the Kirby diagram described in the example above is obtained from the one in \cite{sug-yos} by handle sliding. \end{remark}

 \end{example}